Install the Internal Scanner on Linux

 The first launch of OpenVAS may take an hour or longer before it is ready.
 Subsequent restarts are faster but may still take a few minutes.

-The HostedScan agent monitors OpenVAS and will start scans when OpenVAS is ready.
+The HostedScan Internal Scanner monitors OpenVAS and will start scans when OpenVAS is ready.

 Feed Updates

 It is important to update OpenVAS feeds regularly to ensure you have the latest vulnerability tests and security data.
-The agent generates an update_feed.sh script that downloads and updates the Greenbone Community Edition feed data containers.
+The internal scanner generates an update_feed.sh script that downloads and updates the Greenbone Community Edition feed data containers.

 Manual Feed Update